CULTURALLY RESPONSIVE PRACTICES For STEM Faculty Teaching Latinx Students (STEM-X)

 Morning cohort is 9:00-11:00 am PT

-(invoice or CC payment options available within form)
+(invoice or CC payment options available within the form)

 Lisa Petrov & Gina Garcia's mention of the ESCALA STEM Mini-Course!